How much space is taken up in your home with clutter from the person you once were. Do you still haveâ€¦

 - College papers that are long out of date.

-- Hobby supplies that you lost interest in some time ago.
+- Supplies for a hobby that you lost interest in some time ago.

 - Music that you are embarrassed to say you once loved.

 - Books you read once and will never read again.